-The Committee will operate the Annual Bonus Plan, LTIP and DSBP awards according to their respective rules and ancillary documents and in accordance with the Listing Rules where relevant.
-The Committee retains discretion consistent with market practice, in a number of regards to the operation and administration of these plans as noted in the policy table and in the recruitment remuneration and payments for loss of office sections as relevant.
+The Committee will operate the Annual Bonus Plan, RSP (and deal with legacy LTIP awards) and DSBP awards according to their respective rules and ancillary documents and in accordance with the Listing Rules where relevant.
+The Committee retains discretion, consistent with market practice, in a number of regards as to the operation and administration of these plans as noted in the policy table and in the recruitment remuneration and payments for loss of office sections as relevant.
 Any use of these discretions would, where relevant, be explained in the Directors' remuneration report and may, as appropriate, be the subject of consultations with the Company's major shareholders.

-$The \ all-employee \ tax-advantaged \ share \ plans \ will \ be \ operated \ in \ accordance \ with \ HMRC \ guidance \ and \ their \ respective \ rules.$
+The all-employee tax-advantaged share plans will be operated in accordance with HMRC guidance and their respective rules.

-In addition, the Committee has the discretion to amend policy with regard to minor or administrative matters where it would be, in the opinion of the Committee, disproportionate to seek or wait for shareholder approval.
+In addition, the Committee has the discretion to amend the policy with regard to minor or administrative matters where it would be, in the opinion of the Committee, disproportionate to seek or wait for shareholder approval.

-Details of share awards granted to existing Executive Directors are set out on page 139 of the Directors' remuneration report.
+Details of share awards granted to existing Executive Directors are set out on page 128 of the Directors' remuneration report.
 These remain eligible to vest based on their original award terms, in line with the policy set out in the policy table or under the authority of the previously approved remuneration policy (as will other legacy arrangements, including those awarded prior to promotion to the Board).